X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 * Without an argument, the editor begins with an empty file.
 * With a string argument, it attempts to load a file before displaying it.

-The EDIT command loads the editor in the screen mode and character set provided by BASIC.
+The EDIT command loads the editor in the screen mode and character set that was active at the time the command was run.

 **EXAMPLES of EDIT Statement:**